romelBen/melo-homelab/README.md

 Melo is suppose to be my name mix together without an "R", or Melo can be understood with *Merlo* which is a place connected to the enchanting presense of blackbirds has nothing to do with homelabs.
 So back to what this project is about!
 This repository includes IaC and GitOps processes using the latest technologies.

+## Tools I Use
+- [mise](https://github.com/jdx/mise)(I use this tool as a package manager for different tools such as `terraform`, `python`, `golang`, etc. Think of this tool as a wrapper for [asdf](https://github.com/asdf-vm/asdf).)
+- [k9s](https://github.com/derailed/k9s) (k9s is used to interact with k3s.
+Very easy to use if you know vim.)
+- [nix](https://github.com/NixOS/nix)(nix is considered a package manager but I see this as an addon to Docker to make it better. nix does take some time in learning but once mastered, it's a great tool to manage your versioning of projects.)

 ## 🔧 Hardware
 | Device                                                                                 | Description              | Quantity | CPU     | RAM      | Architecture | Operating System                      |  Notes |
 | -------------------------------------------------------------------------------------- | ------------------------ | -------- | ------- | -------- | ------------ | ------------------------------------- | ----- |